No Show Museum: Virtual collection

 The museum also provides background information in German, Spanish and English about all the works and artists.
 In addition, there is library that provides texts, publications, and exhibition catalogues for further research on nothing in art and other disciplines (philosophy, science, literature, music, etc.)

 Mobile museum

 Converted bus

 Since 2015, the No Show Museum has been on a world tour with a converted bus.
 Inside, the mobile museum is a futuristic white cube (4 m long, 2 m wide, 2.10 m high), in which the current special exhibition is shown.
-It also offers access to the virtual collection via ipad stations and houses the museum shop with a limited selection of souvenirs such as the BUY NOTHING CARD® (personal credit card to buy nothing) or ART FREE AIR® (medicine for allergy sufferers).
-The matt black painted exterior of the bus serves as a moving blackboard, which can be labeled with announcements and information about the current exhibitions.
+It also offers access to the virtual collection via ipad stations and includes a selection of conceptual souvenir items related to the museum’s theme.
+The black-painted exterior of the bus functions as a writable surface for exhibition announcements.